 In one of the most popular movies of the century, Titanic depicts the clashing of different social and economic classes and the elements that transcend these boundaries.
+I know, technically, that this is not “modern”, but this movie remains one of the most popular and well-known movies in our culture.
+Furthermore, it clearly showcases the elements of “class” as discussed in the keywords essay.

 For anyone that has not seen the movie, Titanic depicts a poor Jack (Leonardo DiCaprio) as he ventures onto the ship, the Titanic, and eventually falls in love with an upper-class Rose (Kate Winslet) travelling with her family.
 Jack struggles to fit in with the social class that Rose’s family belongs to, and Rose struggles to relate to the problems associated with Jack’s economic class.